coroutineDispatcher/service_locator_demo/README.md

 # service_locator_demo
 An app built with SL instead of DI for academical reasons :P

 TL;DR: Both Koin and KodeIn are very fast to implement and pretty easy.
-But this doesn't make them better than Dagger.